 Finally, when ballots are scanned, the number of ballots scanned is checked against the tracking sheet included with a batch of ballots.

 4. How long are voted ballots kept at the courthouse?

 Voted ballots for federal elections are retained for two years, and those containing only county, state, and/or town elections are stored for one year.
-Va.
-Code § 24.2-669
+Virginia Code § 24.2-669

 1. Where can I learn more about election security in Virginia?

-Learn about the bigger picture of election security measures and protocols from the Va.
-Dept of Elections.
+Learn about the bigger picture of election security measures and protocols from the Virginia Department of Elections.
 See also Myth Busters – Separating Election Fact from Fiction.